Frequently Asked Questions About the Religion of the Sun

 Like Quetzalcoatl, both Jesus and Osiris (of Egypt) were also recorded as forbidding animal and human sacrifice.

-It is also fundamentally different to the major religions of Judaism, Islam, and Buddhism.
+It is also fundamentally different to the major religions of Judaism, Islam, Buddhism, and Christianity.

 Judaism seems to have been somewhat influenced by the Religion of the Sun in its early texts, however, it is very different to it.
 For example, the First Temple of Jerusalem built by Solomon (the most important site in Judaism) is described as having been dedicated to sun worship.
-Later, a king of Judah was said to have eradicated sun worship from the temple, and this appears to be one of the events that set Judaism apart from the Religion of the Sun.
+Later, Josiah, the 16th king of Judah, was said to have eradicated sun worship from the temple, and this appears to be one of the events that set Judaism apart from the Religion of the Sun.

 Islam is based on this Judaic tradition and thus is not related to the Religion of the Sun either.

-Texts of the Religion of the Sun do not espouse that all religions are one, or that all lead to enlightenment/salvation—they are firmly rooted in their own doctrine and identity.
+Texts of the Religion of the Sun do not espouse that all religions are one, or that all lead to enlightenment/salvation—instead they are firmly rooted in their own doctrine and identity.

 There are differences between the ancient traditions that derived from the Religion of the Sun.
 Yet to the keen observer who knows what to look for, there are also key similarities not easily identified at first glance, as they became veiled by local forms of expression.